lekhavinod/twt_test/index.md

+---
+author: J K Rowling
-Harry Potter
+person: Harry Potter
+country: United Kingdom
+---

 # Who am I?

-I am Harry Potter.
-I live with my aunt, uncle, and cousin brother at Little Whingings, Surrey.
+I am {{page.person}}.
+I live with my aunt, uncle, and cousin brother at Little Whingings, Surrey, in {{page.country}}.
+My character was created by teh renowed auther {{page.author}}.

 ## My occupation ##
 I am a wizard living in the ordinary world of non-magical people known as muggles.
 I graduated from the renowned wizarding academy in Scotland named *Hogwarts School of Witchcraft and Wizardry*.